AaronAugustine/Stat_Inf_Project/project_part_1.md

 Aaron Augustine
 July 22, 2015

-#Report Overivew
+#Report Overview
-The purpose of this will illustrate through a simulation exercise the properties of the distribution of the mean of 40 exponentials.
+The purpose of this report is to illustrate through a simulation exercise the properties of the distribution of the mean of 40 exponentials.
 It will include details on (a) Sample Mean versus Theoretical Mean, (b) Sample Variance versus Theoretical Variance and (c) Show that the distribution is approximately normal.

 #Execute the simulation
 First we will execute the simulation.